PromoShare® is an ambassador intelligence software that helps brands generate revenue, loyalty and engagement.

 Our network of hyper-local influencers have collectively sold over $145K in tickets in our first full year.

-- We started working on our 2nd year with Disney On Ice, Monster Jam, Jurassic Park Live and will begin expanding into several other markets
+- We started working on our 2nd year with Disney On Ice, Monster Jam, Jurassic Park Live and plan to begin expand into several other markets

 - We were selected as finalist for the Chicago Bulls venture competition with Loud Capital